 Bullish Case For Tesla Stock

-If you're not in Tesla at the moment, I think it's worth buying just 1 share in a correction.
+If you're not in Tesla at the moment, I think it's worth buying at least 1 share in a correction.
 Just in case Tesla does become even half of these projections.
+Teslas latest sales and delivery figures for 2024 came in stronger than expected and there will be a new exciting lineup of cars from the new Model Y and X to an upgraded Cybertruck with new colors and features to the Roadster.

 When investing, it's important to invest in an entrepreneur and leader who is brilliant and constantly looking into the future.
 I think Elon Musk is one of the best people to look and plan ahead.